IBM/aspera-cli/docs/README.md

 > The cookie string contains `aoc.token` (bearer JWT, mandatory) and `aoc.refresh` (refresh token, optional).
 > Only those two are used.
 > On first use, the tokens are cached locally.
-> Subsequent calls reuse the cache and refresh automatically: The `password` option is used only to get the `username` unless the option `username` is already provided.
+> Subsequent calls reuse the cache and refresh automatically: the `password` option is used only to get the `username` unless the option `username` is already provided.

 #### Public and private links